jgh/the_phoenix_and_the_beanstalk/README.md

 Install Exrm, follow the [phoenix  deployment guides](http://www.phoenixframework.org/docs/advanced-deployment).

+I used '{:exrm, "~> 0.15.3"}' I found that some versions didn't create the  tar.gz file correctly which caused the docker build not to work.
+The ADD command just copied the archive and didn't expand  it.

 The container  we will use contains an ERTS  to  lets  exclude  it from our release Create a file called rel/relx.config with this content: {include_erts, false}.